About the Program

 With greater societal awareness of differences in sexual orientation and gender expression and identity, people are coming out at younger ages and in ways unlike previous research has informed us.
 Many individuals, families, schools, and communities are looking to our field to provide guidance, increase protective factors, and respond in a culturally appropriate manner across all practice settings.

-The LGBT specialty program is open to our SMU Counseling program students, licensed mental health professionals, and graduate students in other mental health disciplines and/or from other programs.
+The LGBTQ+ elective concentration is open to our SMU Counseling program students, licensed mental health professionals, and graduate students in other mental health disciplines and/or from other programs.
 Students can take one or all three courses during our convenient weekend class format offered during each academic year.
 Graduate credit is awarded for each completed course.
 Many boards accept graduate credits for their continuing education requirements.
-A certificate of completion in Affirmative Therapy with LGBT Clients is awarded to those that complete all three courses.
+A certificate of completion in Affirmative Therapy with LGBTQ+ Clients is awarded to those that complete all three courses.

 Who Should Apply